What is anxiety disorder? What are the main anxiety disorders?

 We realize that this statement may irritate some mental health professionals.
 But our experience has shown that this is generally true.
 Many of our clients have previously tried these options only to find that their condition remained, or for some, grew worse.

-All of the coaches/counselors/therapists at anxietycentre.com have successfully conquered anxiety in their own lives.
-Because we know how to do it, we can help others succeed as well.
+All of the anxiety coaches and therapists at anxietycentre.com have successfully conquered anxiety disorder in their own lives.
+Because we've done it ourselves, we can help others succeed as well.

 Anxiety disorders are resolvable.
 But doing so requires the right information, help, and support.